 The M4 is also notably bright, putting out 315 lumens of bright light.
 The M4 also features multiple operation modes for different situations.

-I would strongly recommend this flashlight to an avid outdoorsman or a hunter for its versatility and capability to mount on a weapon.
+I would strongly recommend this best flashlight to an avid outdoorsman or a hunter for its versatility and capability to mount on a weapon.

 9. Fenix PD35 TAC 1000 Lumen LED Tactical Flashlight Bundle